mongodb/docs-realm/source/includes/appschema-mongodb.rst

    * - | ``sync.development_mode_enabled``
        | Boolean
      - If ``true``, :term:`development mode` is enabled for the cluster.
-While enabled, Realm does not enforce sync rules, stores synced objects in a specific database within the cluster, and mirrors object types in that database's collection schemas.
+While enabled, Realm, stores synced objects in a specific database within the cluster, and mirrors object types in that database's collection schemas.

    * - | ``sync.database_name``
        | String